Vendor comparisons · July 3, 2026 · 16 min read

 How much does a chatbot platform cost?

 As of mid-2026, anywhere from free to four figures monthly.
-The pricing unit matters more than the sticker: per-resolution models (Intercom ~$0.99, Gorgias ~$0.90–1, Zendesk ~$1.50–2) scale with traffic; credit systems (Chatbase, HubSpot) scale with usage; per-conversation models (Loqara, from €0 to €449/month) are the most predictable.
+The pricing unit matters more than the sticker: per-resolution models (Intercom at ~$0.99; Gorgias and Zendesk quote their rates through sales) scale with traffic; credit systems (Chatbase, HubSpot) scale with usage; per-conversation models (Loqara, from €0 to €449/month) are the most predictable.
 Always check the vendor's current pricing page.

 What happened to Drift?

-Drift was acquired by Salesloft in 2024, suffered a major OAuth security breach in September 2025, and after the Clari–Salesloft merger its sunset was announced in March 2026.
+Drift was acquired by Salesloft in 2024, suffered a major OAuth token breach in August 2025 that took the product offline that September, and after the Clari–Salesloft merger its sunset was announced in March 2026.
 Existing customers should plan a migration; new buyers should choose an actively maintained platform.

 Do I need an AI chatbot or a rule-based one?